trangdlampf/hello-world/README.md

-# hello-world
+hello-world
 hello-world

-# to test code
+to test code
-# for data visualization
+for data visualization
-# testing how to use: GitHub Commit
+testing how to use: GitHub Commit learn basics of GitHub from: https://guides.github.com/activities/hello-world/